Pylons/pyramid/docs/narr/views.rst

 Defining a View Callable as a Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This feature is new as of :mod:`repoze.bfg` 0.8.1.

 A view callable may also be a class instead of a function.
 When a
 view callable is a class, the calling semantics are slightly different